EliAndrewC/l7r/setting/l7r.md

 Members and roles:

-There are always 12 members of The Order, most of which don't have any official title.
+There are always 12 members of The Order, most of whom don't have any official title.
 Each official position within The Order has an abbreviated name which it is always called in conversation outside of rituals and ceremonies.

 - Master of the Lunar Way, aka the Master of the Way.
 This is the head of The Order (currently Reiji), who leads ceremonies, prayers, rituals, and calls meetings to order.